mmichaa/passafari.safariextension/README.md

 ## Installation

+The following instructions require safari version 10+.
+If you are using a previous version of safari, you will need to figure out how to install 3rd party extensions yourself (using a developer account I believe).

 1. Select the 'releases' tab
 2. Download the latest release of passafari.safariextz
 3. Double click the file, or drag it into the extensions window in the Safari settings.